plotly/dash_matlab/README.md

 # dash_matlab
-MATLAB wrapper and DSL for the Dash Python library
+MATLAB DSL for the Dash Python library